Nova-69/Ripping-Tools-GUI/README.md

+# ARCHIVED - See forks for potentially up-to-date alternatives

 # Ripping-Tools-GUI
 A WPF GUI app for various Hedgehog Engine ripping tools.
 Created in hopes of making the ripping process quick and simple.
 Note that this is my first time using C# and WPF so the code is probably ass, lmao.